METALS-Copper gains but 20-month lows in sight on China woes

 showed.

-in rings, having earlier hit $1,787 a tonne, its lowest level in
+earlier hit $1,787 a tonne, its lowest level in more than three

 "We think aluminium could come under additional selling